datpersonal/datpersonal.github.io/_tabs/resume.md

 Resume in pdf version: &nbsp;&nbsp;[Resume.pdf](/assets/files/Resume.pdf)

-## Skills and Soft Skills
+## **Skills and Soft Skills**
 - Fluent in C++, C, Haskell, and Prolog.
 - Fluent in using Git and Unix commands.
-- Team player and communicative.
-- Utilize resources effectively.
+- Problem-Solving, Communication, Adaptability.

-## Experience
+## **Experience**

+### IT Solutions Technician
+**NC Tech Computer**
+: *2017 – Current*
+- Troubleshoot and fix both PC hardware and software issues.
+- Optimize system performance for clients.
+- Configure small business network equipment, hardware, and software.
+- Provide personalized IT solutions, catering to the unique needs of each client and ensure customer satisfaction.

 ### Instructional Student Assistant
 **San Diego State University**
-: *2024 - Present*
+: *2024*
-- Provided help to student via discord server and email.
 - Troubleshooted their problems in taught languages such as: C, Haskell, Prolog and Python
 - Modified and set up Programming Assignment for students based on provided documents.
 - Created automation process such as: discord bot, server scripting, autograders on different languages: Haskell, Prolog, Python.

-### IT Solutions Technician
-**NC Tech Computer**
-: *2017 – Current*
-- Troubleshooted and resolved PC hardware issues, optimizing system performance for clients.
-- Deployed and configured networking equipment, hardware, and software for small businesses, enhancing operational efficiency.
-- Provided personalized IT solutions, catering to the unique needs of each client and ensuring satisfaction.

 ### Office Administrator & IT Support Specialist
 **Monarch Company LLC**